eamars/ercf_driver/README.md

 - `color_selector_positions`: The selector position for each filament block.
 This variable shall match the number of filament blocks in the system.

 ## Calibration Procedure
+My recommendation to the calibration procedure is to follow the current ERCF instruction for the `rotation_distance`, encoder resolution, extrusion factor, then run the `_ERCF_CALIBRATE_COMPONENT_LENGTH` when the filament is fully loaded to the nozzle.
+The calibration routine will then retract the filament from the nozzle all the way back to the filament block in short slow pulse.
+During that process the length of each component shall be recorded.